 Rick Campion ’90 and Chancey Anderson ’11 MA

-Passionate educators, Rick Campion and Chancey Anderson were working with the inspiring high school students at Cristo Rey when they recognized that to substantially address the educational opportunity gap, access to high-impact educational experiences needs to begin when students start kindergarten, not when kids are entering high school.
-Rick spent two years studying and completing internships in several such schools to bring best practices back to the Twin Cities.
-Chancey taught and wrote curriculum for Uncommon Schools, one of the highest-performing networks in the country.
-They acknowledged that success in the classroom is a combination of many powerful factors, and they designed a school to address each of those factors – Prodeo Academy.
+Rick Campion and Chancey Anderson know that success in the classroom is a combination of many powerful factors, and they designed a school to address each of those factors – Prodeo Academy.
+Passionate educators, The pair recognized that to substantially address the educational opportunity gap, access to high-impact educational experiences needs to begin when students start kindergarten, not when kids are entering high school.
 Closing the opportunity gap by offering the best, free, public education to traditionally underserved communities, Prodeo’s mission is to develop critical thinkers and reflective leaders, strengthening their character, and expanding their opportunities to contribute positively and productively to society.
-Prodeo is impacting the community by nurturing and preparing scholars for broad success in their communities.

 2023